cccraig/Telemetry-Monitor/README.md

 ```

 #### Rebuilding serialport
 You may need to rebuild serialport to use the version of nodejs included with Electron instead of the system version.
 This **should** be done automatically when you run ```npm install``` on a fresh clone.
 If not, the following (or something similar) should work.
+It removes the existing serial port binaries, then rebuilds them against the local version of nodejs in electron.
 ```
 rm -rf node_modules/serialport/build/*
 node_modules/.bin/electron-rebuild -w serialport -f ls node_modules/serialport/build/Release
 ```